Everybody Wins (1990 film)

 Everybody Wins is a 1990 mystery thriller film directed by Karel Reisz, starring Debra Winger and Nick Nolte.
 The screenplay was written by Arthur Miller, based on his one-act play Some Kind of Love Story (1984).
 It is loosely inspired by an actual 1970s murder case in Canaan, Connecticut which was the subject of the television film A Death in Canaan (1978) directed by Tony Richardson.
+It was also the last film to be directed by Karel Reisz before his death in 2002.

 Synopsis

 A prominent doctor from New England has been murdered, and his young nephew has been convicted of the crime.
 A seductive, possibly unstable woman named Angela Crispini persuades a private investigator, Tom O'Toole, to look into the case.
 She claims that the youth is innocent and that "everybody" knows who the real killer is.

 O'Toole lives with his sister, Connie, who is convinced Crispini is just using him.
 O'Toole is determined to get to the bottom of the case, in part due to his contempt for Charley Haggerty, the district attorney.

 He discovers that Crispini may be a prostitute and that she also had been romantically involved with Haggerty before him.
 O'Toole enlists the help of a friendly judge, Murdoch, only to see Crispini seduce and manipulate the judge as well.